markusfisch/ShaderEditor/README.md

 ## Features

-* Live preview in background or on an extra screen
+* Live preview in the background or on an extra screen
 * Syntax highlighting
 * Error highlighting
 * Use any shader as live wallpaper